 Type synonyms are similar to those found in ML.
-They are created by a types command:
+They are created by a type-synonym command:

-''' types number = nat
+'''

-gate = "bool \Rightarrow bool \Rightarrow bool"
+type_synonym number = nat type_synonym gate = "bool \Rightarrow bool \Rightarrow bool" type_synonym ('a, 'b) alist = "('a \times 'b) list"

-('a,'b)alist = "('a \times 'b)list" '''
+'''

 Internally all synonyms are fully expanded.
 As a consequence Isabelle's output never contains synonyms.
 Their main purpose is to improve the readability of theories.
 Synonyms can be used just like any other type.